Your kids will go wild over this fluffy slime inspired by the classic Nickelodeon Gak! It squishes, pops, and makes all sorts of funny noises!

 Your slime should be stretchy, squishy and fluffy – and make lively popping noises when it’s squeezed, slapped or ripped it half.
 So much fun!!

 See our “popping” Gak Slime in action:

 1- Make two batches using different colors and swirl them together:

 2- Slime can stick to fabric, so keep a bit of vinegar on hand to easily remove any wayward slime out of clothes… hair… carpet.
 OK, so maybe your kids will be less messy than mine, but I think it’s always a good idea to prepare yourself for the mess and if it doesn’t happen – great!

 Can’t Get Enough Slime??

 From seasonal & holiday slime, to glow-in-the-dark slime, theres over 30 recipes for hours of play!
 Many of them are brand new and never published!

-For a chemical-free slime alternative, check out our Edible Silly Putty recipe:
+For our most popular glue-free slime alternative, check out our Edible Silly Putty recipe: